Art Elective | 3 Credits

 This course will focus on the nurse's role in health assessment, health maintenance, and health promotion across the life span.
 Students are introduced to basic principles, skills, and concepts of nursing practice.
-This course uses Nursing Process within the framework of Orem's Theory.
 A structured campus laboratory setting assists students in learning technical skills.
 Students will begin to integrate the roles of the Associate Degree Nurse as provider of care, manager of care, and member within the discipline of nursing through classroom, laboratory and hospital and community experiences.
 (Fall and Spring Semester - Day and Evening) Three classroom hours and six clinical/laboratory hours per week.

 Medication Essentials I | 1 Credit

 The theory component of this course will focus on pharmacological principles that the professional nurse applies in the administration of medications.
 The nursing process will be used as a framework to identify nursing responsibilities related to medication administration.
 The campus laboratory component will provide students with the opportunity to accurately calculate, prepare, and administer oral, topical, and injectable medications.
 Critical thinking situations and clinical application will be emphasized throughout the course.
 (Fall and Spring Semester - Day and Evening) Ten classroom hours and fifteen laboratory hours.

 Medication Essentials II | 1 Credit